jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

-especially for sensitive accounts such as domain administrators, is a critical security control to reduce attack surfaces and stymie adversary break out.
+especially for sensitive accounts such as domain administrators, is a critical security control to reduce attack surfaces and stymie adversary
+“break out.”
 25\.3% Command and Scripting Interpreter
 20\.7% Other
 9\.1% User Execution